Brains, brawn, or both?

 Physical Restraints: [A+] No Physical

 The Mobfather was defined by an unusual “Choose Your Own Adventure” mechanic that I hadn’t seen elsewhere in central Texas.
-At several times during the game, we were asked to choose between the “Brains” path and the “Muscles” path.
+Several times during the game, we were asked to choose between the “Brains” path and the “Muscles” path.
 Our combination of choices determined what puzzles we played and ultimately what ending we earned.
 With that description, we were prepared for some level of FOMO.

 Remarkably, the FOMO didn’t bother us as much as we expected.
 It was indeed hard to bypass many set pieces knowing that we might not get to play with them.
 At the same time, knowing that everything in the room had SOME purpose in SOME timeline gave a feeling of depth to the room.
 We enjoyed the puzzles we did get to play along the “Brains” path, and just seeing many of the untouched items was enough to imagine what some of their purposes might have been.
 I left feeling like I had experienced enough of the world to be satisfied.